77+ College Statistics And Facts Need To Know in 2022

 • College location is also important to 12% of the students according to their convenience, whereas 41% have lesser importance on this factor before choosing any university.

-• The most deciding factor to choose a college is reputation and funding options
+• The most deciding factor in choosing a college is reputation and funding options

 • In past years, Southern New Hampshire University, in Manchester, United Kingdom had the highest number of applications resulting in 300.9%